Mange/roadie/README.md

 -----

 Just add a `<link rel="stylesheet" />` or `<style type="text/css"></style>` element inside your email layout and it will be inlined automatically.

+**Note:** Do not use `stylesheet_link_tag` in your mail views.
+Just use a regular tag pointing to the logical asset name instead; e.g. `emails.css` instead of `emails-<SHA>.css`.
+This should hopefully be fixed in a later version.
+You are recommended to use the `:css` option to the mailer (detailed below) instead if you want to avoid problems with this.

 You can also specify the `:css` option to mailer to have it inlined automatically without you having to make a layout: